 On 28 November the second leg was played out, and a goal from Eddie Turnbull midway through the second-half eased any concerns the Easter Road fans may have had.
 In the first European Cup tournament, Hibernian had reached the last four, and in truth hardy been greatly tested.
 Eriksson hadn’t been a factor.
 Could this be a glorious first run at the European title?

 Although much less of a force in modern times, Stade Reims were very much one of the leading lights of French football in the 1950s.
 French Champions in 1949, 1953, 1955, 1958, 1960 and 1962, they would present a real barrier to Hibernian’s aspirations in the semi-finals.
-A comfortable passage for the French club against Aarhus of Denmark had led to a goal-laden quarter-final against Vörös Lobogó (now MTK) of Budapest; the Hungarians eventually going down 8-6 on aggregate.
-The French team also had their country’s top player, Raymond Kopa, amongst their number.
+A comfortable passage for the French club against Aarhus of Denmark had led to a goal-laden quarter-final against Vörös Lobogó of Budapest; the Hungarians eventually going down 8-6 on aggregate.
+The French team also had their country’s top player, Raymond Kopa, amongst their ranks.

 After the winter break in proceedings, the first leg of the semi-final took place in the Parc des Princes in Paris.
 Unlike their previous two encounters, this time the Hibernian players would be playing in front of a hostile and packed stadium.
 Over 35,000 had come to watch the French champions take on the Scots.

 Nevertheless, Hibs gave as good as they got for much of the game with chances at either end occurring, but mostly sporadically.
 Half-time came and went without a break in the deadlock, with things looking like a denouement back at Easter Road the most likely outcome.
 Until, that is, midway through the second half, when Michel Leblond put the home side ahead.